opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 ### Running Workloads on a locally installed Cluster

-Here's a sample executation of the geonames benchmark which can be found from the [workloads](https://github.com/opensearch-project/opensearch-benchmark-workloads) repo.
+Here's a sample run of the geonames benchmark which can be found from the [workloads](https://github.com/opensearch-project/opensearch-benchmark-workloads) repo.
 ```
 opensearch-benchmark run --pipeline=benchmark-only --workload=geonames --target-host=127.0.0.1:9200 --test-mode --workload-params '{"number_of_shards":"1","number_of_replicas":"0"}'
 ```